 Crichton Tartan

 The present clan chief had the Crichton tartan designed for the state sponsored Clan Gathering in Edinburgh in 2009.
-Please do take the opportunity to investigate purchasing a kilt on the link below.
-We designed the tartan in conjunction with the Scottish Tartan Authority, and they will be delighted to help you in buying a Crichton kilt.
+We designed the tartan in conjunction with the Scottish Tartan Authority.
+Our tartan is woven by Strathmore Woollens who makes our kilts too.
+We are always delighted to help you in buying a Crichton kilt.
 If you are interested in other items such as ties, scarves and hats, drop us an email at info@clancrichton.org, and we will let you know if we have stock available.

 Current Clan Chief